 Chemo Drugs Are Dangerous to Families, Caregivers, and the Environment

-Cytotoxic drug dangers: it sounds counter-intuitive, but the very drugs that are used to save the lives of chemotherapy patients can seriously hurt their loved ones.
+Chemo drug dangers: it sounds counter-intuitive, but the very drugs that are used to CURE cancer can also CAUSE cancer, as well as miscarriages and birth defects.

-Even low levels of exposure to cytotoxic drugs can cause cancer as well as birth defects.
+Even low levels of exposure to cytotoxic drugs can cause cancer as well as miscarriages, and birth defects.
 In fact, the Occupational Safety and Health Administration warns:

 How Is This Possible?

 Just like vitamins and many other pharmaceuticals, Cytotoxic Chemo Drugs are excreted in active form, in various levels and lengths of time.

 Shocking but true, a large majority of chemotherapy patients unwittingly excrete one of the world’s most dangerous chemicals through their urine, feces, and vomit.

 Without proper safety equipment, family members, caregivers, and our environment can be exposed to active Cytotoxic Chemicals.

 As unpleasant as those thoughts may be, the danger to anyone exposed to ANY LEVEL of these chemo drugs is extreme.

 Cytotoxic Chemo Drug Dangers are well-documented and long-established facts.

 Cytotoxic Drugs present serious health hazards and “have been known to cause cancer, reproductive and developmental problems, allergic reactions, and other adverse effects that can be irreversible even after low-level exposures.”